 Injuries associated with wood management

-Other injuries include:
+Other wood management injuries include:

-Wearing protective clothing helps to prevent some of these injuries.
+- Wearing protective clothing helps to prevent some of these injuries.

 Injuries associated with male animals

 Decide now, never to leave a male bottle baby intact, for breeding.
-Castration will allow him to have a long and fruitful life as a fiber pet, and it will save you having to cull him after he injures someone.
+Castration will allow him to have a long and fruitful life as a fiber pet, and it will save you from having to cull him after he injures someone.

 Male animals that you intend to keep for breeding shouldn’t be made the family pet.
 Keep children from teasing them or playing with them.
-Allow them to keep their distance from you, which is their natural instinct, but do halter break them so that they are easier to manage for hoof trimming, shearing and doctoring.
+Allow them to keep their distance from you, which is their natural instinct, but do halter break them so that they are easier to manage for hoof trimming, shearing, and doctoring.
 Take the middle road, and you’ll both be happier.

-Further horned buck-goats fight by hooking their horns into their rivals leg and twisting up, to break the leg.
+Further, horned buck-goats fight by hooking their horns into their rival’s leg and twisting up, to break the leg.
 They’ll try this on you, too, if they see you as a rival.

 Other precautions are necessary when dealing with an animal larger than a goat or sheep.
 Electric prods can protect you if the animal is trained to it.
 One of the best precautions is to avoid making pets of your male stock.
 And always carry a strong staff when you enter a pen where there is an intact male.

 When he came out of the chicken yard with his full bucket of eggs, and back into their pen, he startled the yak, who had his back turned.
 The yak’s response was to spin around facing Robin, lower that sharply horned head, and paw the ground, intending to charge Robin with his bucket full of eggs.
 Oh-my!
 Robin didn’t have a stick.
 So he stood up tall and spoke with a strong, confident voice: “Whoa.
 Don’t do that, Boy.”
 Thankfully, the yak changed his mind, shook his head, and danced away, twisting and shaking himself.
 Both the yak and Robin were frightened by the encounter.

-Please invest in a first aid course
+Invest in a first aid course

 Winter brings unique risks on the homestead.
 Taking a few precautions can ensure that you get through winter with little mishap.
 I highly recommend that you and your partner take a first aid course together and keep your certificates up to date, so that you feel confident when dealing with injuries.
 A first aid course will help you deal with veterinary emergencies, too.

 Keep an up to date First Aid Kit on your homestead, in the house, in the shop, and in your vehicle.
-When emergencies happen on the homestead, you are the first resonder.
+When emergencies happen on the homestead, you are the first responder.
 911 is the second responder.